How to write an Issue Paper

 Theoretical framework-These are the sources and the ideas you are arguing for.

-The argument-Here you discuss three or four arguments with each appearing in its own paragraph.
+The argument-Here you discuss three or four arguments, each appearing in its paragraph.

 The conclusion-This is a brief summary that encompasses the entire essay.

-References -These are drawn from the citations and various sources that you have used in your research to answer the issue paper.
+References -These are drawn from the citations and various sources used in your research to answer the issue paper.

 You will provide an abstract of your work.
-Give a proper description of the issue at hand, the reasons that cause the controversy, and the actions you would like to be taken by the relevant authorities.
+Give an accurate description of the issue at hand, the reasons that caused the controversy, and the actions you would like to be taken by the relevant authorities.

 Go through your paper to:

-You may five your work to someone else so as to get their responses.
-This is key since the person might be having a different opinion from yours.
+You may give your work to someone else to get their responses.
+This is key since the person might have a different opinion from yours.

 Write a summary that is convincing and moderate in tone and voice.
 The summary captures the key areas in your paper and the touching points.

 Use the correct form of referencing to support your evidence.
-Some of the referencing styles include MLA, American Psychological Association (APA), and Chicago.
+Some referencing styles include MLA, American Psychological Association (APA), and Chicago.

 Research on an issue paper requires material from other sources such as articles and reports, books, periodicals, and brochures.

-You can have in-text citations or a bibliography at the end which will eventually form the reference list.
+You can have in-text citations or a bibliography at the end, eventually forming the reference list.

-This does not only allow you to give your readers complete information but also gives credit to other writers.
+This not only allows you to give your readers complete information but also gives credit to other writers.
 Apart from that, you prove your ability to research carefully.

-Readers are able to verify the truth and accuracy of your paper through these references and citations.
+Readers can verify the truth and accuracy of your paper through these references and citations.

 Information from other sources may be paraphrased, summarized, or directly quoted.